-4. Patterns that contain alternatives at the top level which do not all start with the same pattern item may not work as expected.
+4. Patterns that contain alternatives at the top level which do not all start with the same pattern item may not work as expected when PCRE_DFA_RESTART is used with pcre_dfa_exec().
 For example, consider this pattern:

 If the first part of the subject is "ABC123", a partial match of the first alternative is found at offset 3.
 There is no partial match for the second alternative, because such a match does not start at the same point in the subject string.
-Attempting to continue with the string "789" does not yield a match because only those alternatives that match at one point in the subject are remembered.
+Attempting to continue with the string "7890" does not yield a match because only those alternatives that match at one point in the subject are remembered.
 The problem arises because the start of the second alternative matches within the first alternative.
 There is no problem with anchored patterns or patterns such as:

-'''

 1234 | ABCD

-'''

 where no string can be a partial match for both alternatives.
+This is not a problem if pcre_exec() is used, because the entire match has to be rerun each time: